 The standard retail Elite Trainer Box ships with 9 booster packs.
 The Pokémon Center exclusive ETB ships with 11.

-That is two extra packs of a set where Mega ex secret rares have been pricing in four figures at launch in the previous Mega Evolution drops.
+That is two extra packs of a block where the top Mega ex secret rares have run $500 to $900 in the strongest sets.
 Two packs of Chaos Rising retail around $4.49 each in single-pack form, but sealed singles of recent Mega Evolution sets have moved into the $15 to $22 range on the secondary market within days of release.
 On that basis the two-pack delta could carry $30 to $45 of aftermarket value before a single foil hits the table.

 Then there are the promos.
 The Pokémon Center ETB includes 2 full-art Fennekin cards, one of which is stamped with the Pokémon Center logo.
 The stamp is the thing.